When you think about autoglass, you probably don’t even think about your side windows.

 Accidents happen but if you drive carefully and take proper precautions, you can minimise the likelihood of your side windows being damaged.
 Maintain a safe following and overtaking distance to help avoid gravel flying up and try and keep your vehicle under cover in extreme weather so that you’re protected from hail and falling debris.
 Parking your vehicle in a locked garage at night and not leaving valuables in plain sight in your car will deter thieves from tampering with your windows and damaging them.

 Autoscreens has over 15 years’ experience in quality, affordable windscreen repairs and replacement in Perth and can advise customers on any aspect of automotive glazing.
-They’re available 24/7 and offer a fast, friendly mobile service to Perth metro and rural areas, so if you find yourself with a damaged side window, get in touch with Jason on 0400 200 086
+They’re available 24/7 and offer a fast, friendly mobile service to Perth metro and rural areas, so if you find yourself with a damaged side window, get in touch with Jason on 0400 200 086 or via the website.

 Jason’s extensive professional qualifications and his broad industry experience paired with his military background means he brings an extraordinary level of skill, expertise and meticulous attention to detail to every aspect of his business.